 0. DC AS may determine to add P2P application data channel(s) to an existing IMS session based on the event notification of the related IMS Session for which DC AS subscribed to.

 1. The DC AS sends a Nnef_ImsSessionManagement_Update request to the NEF requiring to add P2P application data channel(s) in the existing IMS session.
-The AF request contains the DC AS identifier as AF ID.
+The AF request includes the DC AS identifier as AF ID.
 The DC AS shall include session ID of the existing session, the operation type as Adding, the media type as P2P ADC, and the application binding information in Nnef_ImsSessionManagement_Update request.
 The DC AS includes the media operation set parameters and may include UE B and UE A as the targets of the P2P ADC as well as a Notification Target Address and Correlation ID to the Nnef_ImsSessionManagement_Update request to be notified for the progress of the session update.

 NOTE 1: To be able to initiate data sending to the UE via MF, the DC AS needs to be informed of the reserved media resources. and the DC AS needs to subscribe to the progress of the session update.

-2. The NEF uses the Nhss_ImsUECM_AsInfoGet service operation to retrieve the IMS AS instance serving the UE B.
+2. After successful authorization of the AF ID by the NEF, the NEF uses the Nhss_ImsUECM_AsInfoGet service operation to retrieve the IMS AS instance serving the UE B.

 3. The NEF sends a Nimsas_ImsSessionManagement_Update request to the IMS AS-2 requiring to add P2P application data channel(s) in the specific session.
 The received IMS session ID of the existing session, the operation type as Adding, the media type as P2P ADC and the application binding information are included in the request.
-The NEF may include UE B and UE A as the targets of the P2P ADC, as well as a Notification Target Address and Correlation ID to the Nimsas_ImsSessionManagement_Update request to be notified on the progress of the session update.
+The NEF includes UE B and UE A as the targets of the P2P ADC, and may include a Notification Target Address and Correlation ID in the Nimsas_ImsSessionManagement_Update request to be notified on the progress of the session update.

 4. The IMS AS-2 validates the user subscription data and checks the IMS DC capability of UE B and determines whether the data channel request should be notified to DCSF-2.
-If the UE B does not have subscription for IMS data channel or does not have the IMS DC capability, then the request shall be rejected with an appropriate cause and the subsequent steps are skipped.
+If the UE B does not have subscription for IMS data channel or does not have the IMS DC capability, the request shall be rejected with an appropriate cause and the subsequent steps are skipped.
 If the IMS AS-2 allows the request to proceed, it returns a successful Nimsas_ImsSessionManagement_Update response to the NEF.

-If the same IMS data channel is already established, and if there are no other operations included in the request, then the request shall be rejected with an appropriate cause and the subsequent steps are skipped.
+If the same IMS data channel is already established, and if there are no other operations included in the request, the request shall be rejected with an appropriate cause and the subsequent steps are skipped.

 5. The NEF returns a successful Nnef_ImsSessionManagement_Update response to the DC AS.